Here’s our guide to corrugated metal fence pros and cons including different types, cost and DIY design ideas.

 Today, there are a variety of profiles for corrugated metal.
 The peaks and valleys across the surface of a corrugated sheet are for added strength.

-The valleys act as channels for water too, that is why these sheets are found on rooftops.
+The valleys act as channels for water, too, which is why these sheets are found on rooftops.
 The water flows down the channels and onto the gutter.

-With this type of configuration and the angle of the roof, the architect can figure out the optimal combination to ensure that debris and water will not collect on the roof.
+With this type of configuration and the roof angle, the architect can figure out the optimal combination to ensure that debris and water will not collect on the roof.

-As far as the chemistry of the metal is concerned, a coating of different metals is added to resist corrosion; metals like zinc and copper can be found as a common treatment.
+As far as the chemistry of the metal is concerned, a coating of different materials is added to resist corrosion; types like zinc and copper can be found as a common treatment.

 Unusable metal sheets are sent to the recycling plant to be melted and made into a brand sheet again.